KoheiOshioMeiji/Research-Results/README.md

 2025/03/06 — 12th FOST Newcomer Award, foundation for the Fusion Of Science and Technology.
 Prize: JPY ¥200,000.

 2022, 2023, 2024 — Young Researcher Fellowship, The Japanese Association of Sociology of Law(JASL).
-Stipend: JPY ¥150,000 per award.
+Stipend: JPY ¥150,000 per award (total JPY ¥450,000).

 **資格**